How to Say Brother and Sister in Korean

 Suppose that you’re visiting an American couple at their country home.
 All of their four children are also there to celebrate a special occasion: Michael (age 27), Claire (age 20), Bill (age 16) and Mary (age 15).

 In a Korean family, Claire would call her older brother Michael not by his actual name but by saying “oppa”, a word meaning, simply, “older brother”.
 When she talks directly to him, she would say, for example, “Oppa, did you try this?”
-The same word is used when she speaks about Michael to a 3rd person — for example, “My oppa is an accountant.”
+The same word is used when she talks about Michael to others — for example, “My oppa is an accountant.”

 But the word “oppa” should only be used by a female speaker.

 When Bill calls his older brother Michael, he has to use a different word, “hyung”, instead of “oppa”.
 “Hyung” also means “older brother”, but it’s used between brothers only.
 (The pronunciation of “hyung” is similar to the English word “young”, except that it begins with an /h/ sound.)
 When Bill speaks to or about Michael, he would say, “Hyung, did you try this?” or “My hyung is an accountant.”

 For “older sister”, they use different words.
 When Mary calls her older sister Claire, Mary would not call her by her name but by saying “unnie”.
 (It’s a 2-syllable word: “un” sounds like the first syllable of “under”; “nie” sounds like “knee”.)
 For example, Mary would say, “Unnie, did you try this?” or “My unnie is a college student.”
 However, “unnie” is used only between sisters.
 So, when Bill calls his older sister Claire, he has to use a different word, “noona” (pronounced noo-nah).
 For example, “Noona, did you try this?” or “My noona is a college student.”